 Semiconductors can be found in nearly every piece of household technology.
 From computers to televisions to washing machines, semiconductors are the tiny devices that make technology work.

 Semiconductor engineers, in turn, play an essential role in technology.
 They are responsible for the design and implementation of semiconductors.
-Read on to learn more about a semiconductor engineer job description and where you can find these jobs.
+But how do you become a semiconductor engineer, and what responsibilities come with this role?
+Read on to learn more about the semiconductor engineer job description and where you can find these jobs.

 Semiconductor Engineer Job Description